PPF Calculator

 Is PPF tax-free?

-Yes, both investment and returns are fully exempt from tax under Section 80C and Section 10(11).
+Yes.
+Both the investment and returns are fully exempt from tax under Section 80C and Section 10(11).